-Term Life Insurance vs. Whole Life Insurance: Which Should I Choose?
+Term Life Insurance vs. Whole Life Insurance: Which To Choose?

 What Is Term Life Insurance?

-Term life insurance is almost always renewable after the initial 10, 15, 20, 25, or 30-year guaranteed level premium period is over.
-This means that at the end of the term, you can continue to pay for the insurance, but at a significantly higher premium.
+Term life insurance is almost always renewable after the initial guaranteed level premium period is over.
+This means that at the end of the term, you can continue to pay for the insurance but usually at a significantly higher premium.

 What Is Whole Life Insurance?